oomsveta/s19-libft/README.md

 ### ✅ Prevent every function from crashing when null pointer is provided as an input

-Some overcautious, opinionated and nonfactual proofreaders have a very personal conception of what is an undefined behavior.
+Some proofreaders have a very personal conception of what is an undefined behavior.
 To avoid nasty surprises, you must always define a behavior which prevents your functions from crashing in such a case.

 ### ✅ Don't follow the previous recommendation

-Some overcautious, opinionated and nonfactual proofreaders have a very personal conception of what is an undefined behavior, and will penalize you when your code doesn't crash whereas the same function from libc does it… so, gl hf 🤞
+Some proofreaders have a very personal conception of what is an undefined behavior, and will penalize you when your code doesn't crash whereas the same function from libc does it… so, gl hf 🤞

 ## Content of the Libft